stickies-v/bitcoin-devwiki/Developer-Notes-for-Qt-Code.md

 }
 ```

-The order of the numbered place markers can change when strings are translated into other languages, but each `arg` will still replace the lowest numbered unreplaced place marker, no matter where it appears.
-Also, if place marker `%i` appears more than once in the string, the `arg` replaces all of them.
+The order of the numbered place markers can be changed when strings are translated into other languages, but each `arg` will still replace the lowest-numbered unreplaced place marker, no matter where it appears.
+Also, if place marker `%i` appears more than once in the string, the `arg` replaces all instances.

 ### Translation in Designer UI Files

-In Designer UI Files (`src/qt/forms/*ui`) all of `<string>` elements are subjects of translation by default.
-To avoid such behavior uncheck the value checkbox of the "translatable" property of the GUI element, which is not intended to be translated, or use the `notr` attribute in XML code:
+In Designer UI Files (`src/qt/forms/*ui`) all `<string>` elements are subject to translation by default.
+To avoid such behavior uncheck the "translatable" property checkbox of the GUI element which is not intended to be translated.
+Alternatively, use the `notr` attribute in XML code:
 ```xml
 <property name="placeholderText">
   <string notr="true">https://example.com/tx/%s</string>